 Closing this substantial gap in the SCAG region's charging infrastructure will require a multi-pronged strategy.
 First and foremost, a significant increase in investment from both the public and private sectors is vital.
 Infrastructure development should be included as a key component in local planning, as well as incentivized in the private sector through programs such as grants, rebates, or subsidies.
 Public-private partnerships could be an effective means for accelerating the development of the charging infrastructure.
 In the context of EV charging infrastructure, such partnerships can expedite the expansion process by leveraging private investment, operational expertise, and technology innovations.
 Governments can provide incentives such as tax benefits, subsidies, or preferential policies to attract private players, while private companies can contribute with advanced technologies, efficient management practices, and significant capital investment.
 In addition to the necessary financial investment, the region should also focus on strategic deployment of charging stations.
-This involves identifying and prioritizing areas where charging infrastructure is lacking, especially in underserved and rural areas like Imperial County.
-The integration of charging infrastructure with urban planning, such as the inclusion of charging stations in new residential, commercial, and public buildings, will also be critical.
+This involves identifying and prioritizing areas where charging infrastructure with urban planning, such as the inclusion of charging stations in new residential, commercial, and public buildings, will also be critical.